jrawbits/VisionEval-Wiki-JR/Home.md

   - RSPM

 ###Graphical User Interface and Scenario Viewer
-A GUI and scenario viewer (outputs visualizer) that works for both the RPAT and RSPM models will be developed.
+A GUI and scenario viewer (outputs visualizer) that works for both the RPAT and RSPM models is being developed.
   - [[User Interface Design]]